Median Income

 Safety Score

-Montura has an average annual temperature of 74°F (24°C).
+Montura has a warm climate with an average annual temperature of 74°F (24°C).
 Winters average 63°F in January while summers reach 83°F in July.
-Annual precipitation is 53.8 inches.
+The area gets 330 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 53.8 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 39 feet, near sea level.

 Temperature